cennznet/api-types/README.md

 # Generate the types
 yarn build
 ```
-Additionally, `definitions.ts` should be upated with any new type structure.
+Additionally, `definitions.ts` should be upated with any new type structures from the runtime.